Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: GPOD reconstruction with Lasso regularization

-The two GPOD methods introduced in \S \ref{subsec:gappy} are compared for a square gap of size $l/l_0=40/64$.
+and minimize the distance between the measurements and the POD decomposition with the help of Lasso regularization \citep{tibshirani1996regression}:

+Lasso penalizes the $L_1$ norm of the coefficients and tends to produce some coefficients that are exactly zero, which is similar to finding a best subset of POD modes that does not necessarily consist of the leading ones.
+The hyper-parameter $\alpha$ controls regularization strength and we estimate $\alpha$ by five-fold cross-validation \citep{efron1994introduction} with the data in $S$ during the reconstruction process.

+With this approach, we conducted a reconstruction experiment for a square gap of size $l/l_0=40/64$ for illustration and it is not our intention to perform a systematic investigation at changing the geometry and area of the gap.
 Figure \ref{fig:alpha-PDF_GPOD_DR_Lasso-sq_gap40} (left) shows the PDF of the estimated value of $\alpha$ over the test data for Lasso regression.